verdie-g/crpg/doc/update-mod.md

 16. Click `Publish` and select a random location such as `Desktop`
 17. In the generated files, you'll get the `AssetPackages/pack0.tpac`.
 All the rest can be trashed

-## Update client/server mod
+## Update Client/Server Mod

-1. Bump the mod version in `Submodule.xml` and `Directory.Build.props`
+1. Bump the mod version in `Submodule.xml` and `Directory.Build.props` ([example](https://github.com/verdie-g/crpg/commit/bf4a09944b650292d5fbb2bf9ef782109c55d8b7))
 2. Run `git commit -m 'mod: bump version to W.X.Y.Z' && git push && git tag vZ && git push --tags` where `W.X.Y` is the Bannerlord version and `Z` is the cRPG version
 3. Rebuild Module.Client and Module.Server in release mode
 4. Make sure that in the client folder you have the `pack0.tpac` generated with the above instructions and the `pack1.tpac` containing the cRPG items.
 Only Meow knows how to generate the latter
+5. In the client folder, copy `bin/Win64_Shipping_Client` to `bin/Gaming.Desktop.x64_Shipping_Client`
+   for Xbox players
-5. Make sure that in both the client and server folders you have the SceneObj folder containing all maps
+7. Make sure that in both the client and server folders you have the SceneObj folder containing all maps
-6. Create a file `WorkshopUpdate.xml` anywhere on your disk (e.g. Desktop) with the content
+8. Create a file `WorkshopUpdate.xml` anywhere on your disk (e.g. Desktop) with the content
 ```xml
 <Tasks>
     <GetItem>